pbinkley/microcopying_1940/index.markdown

 about the nearest point of help for appeals from out-of-the-way places and for material in out-of-the-way places?
-Is the Journal of Documentary Reproduction, for instance, able to tell us where is the best place to turn to for something in Bucharest, or in this country if one of the smaller <span style="page" id="page42">[p.42]</span> universities wants something in another part of the country.
+Is the Journal of Documentary Reproduction, for instance, able to tell us where is the best place to turn to for something in Bucharest, or in this country if one of the smaller <span class="page" id="page42">[p.42]</span> universities wants something in another part of the country.
 Where can we find out what is the most expeditious and reliable source to turn to?</p>